At a Glance

 ✨Showcase Leadership Experience

-As a Director, you'll need to demonstrate strong leadership skills.
-Prepare examples from your past roles where you've successfully led teams or projects, particularly in the public sector.
-Highlight your ability to manage change and drive improvements in SEND provision.
+As a senior manager, it's crucial to demonstrate your leadership skills.
+Prepare examples of how you've successfully led teams or projects in the public sector, particularly those related to SEND.
+Highlight your ability to manage change and drive improvements.

 ✨Know the Council's SEND Strategy

-Research the specific SEND strategy of the council you're interviewing with.
+Research the specific SEND strategy of the council you are interviewing with.
 Be ready to discuss how you would implement this strategy effectively and what innovative ideas you could bring to enhance service delivery for vulnerable learners.